CUCyber/presentations/recon/intro2info.md

 * Why is information gathering important?
 * What should you be looking for?
-* How to orgainize your information.
+* How to organize your information.
 * What tools are there to help you find things?